GMNGeoffrey/iree/docs/repository_management.md

 times (i.e. there is no guarantee that updating to a new commit of either will not require some manual work on the build files).

-The only combination which is expected to work is the llvm-project commit noted in the `LLVM_COMMIT` setting in `third_party/tensorflow/tensorflow/workspace.bzl`.
-In reality, it is often possible (especially with the CMake build) to use a newer llvm-project commit, and private development forks should feel free to do this.
+The only combination which is expected to work is the llvm_project commit noted in the `LLVM_COMMIT` setting in `third_party/tensorflow/tensorflow/workspace.bzl`.
+In reality, it is often possible (especially with the CMake build) to use a newer llvm_project commit, and private development forks should feel free to do this.
 However, to submit upstream, we will need to integrate this newer commit in the internal Google source of truth prior to accepting code that depends on it.